aglorenz/Download-Repository-Utility/README.md

 <!-- Limitations and Exceptions -->
 ## Limitations and Exceptions

+* DRU cannot:
-* DRU cannot download a repository that ends with a period.
+  * Download a repository that ends with a period.
 These must be downloaded manually from GitHub.
-* DRU cannot display a download progress bar.
+  * Display a download progress bar.
 It only displays 100% once the download is complete to give the feeling of progress.
-There are code examples onlinethat can download a repository and show a progress bar, but they take 4X longer.
+There are code examples online that can download a repository and show a progress bar, but they take 4X longer.
 Web Connect used here is much faster.
 In this case download speed was more important than usablility.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>